 I know the holidays are over and we’re all try to make better eating choices but I had to share this recipe from my husband’s grandmother.
 For years I have been hearing about “Gram’s Coconut Candy”.
-I have a cookbook that contains all the recipes she had in her file and one of the recipes is for her famous coconut candy.
+I have a cookbook that contains all the recipes she had in her file and one of the recipes is for Alma’s Coconut Candy.
 As the Valentine’s Day approached my husband and I decided to give it a try.

 We knew it wouldn’t be the same for two reasons, first of all Gram always used fresh coconut!
 I didn’t have any fresh coconut on hand so I had to use dried coconut.
 Second all of many of Gram’s recipes didn’t have exact measurements and her recipe for coconut candy was no exception.
 For example she would say “add a bit of vanilla” or “add confectioners sugar”.
 I’m sure it made perfect sense to her as she had made the coconut candy numerous times before.
 I’ve had wonderful results with other recipes such as Beach Plum Jelly, which had very little directions or measurements, just an equal amount of sugar and juice.